fkryadr/fkryadr/README.md

-- 👋 Hi, I’m @fkryadr
+- 👋 Hi, I’m Krii
 - 👀 I’m interested in .
 Code
-- 🌱 I’m currently learning .
-PHP, Python
+- 🌱 I’m keep learning everyday
-- 💞️ I’m looking to collaborate on .
-- 📫 How to reach me ...

 <!---
 fkryadr/fkryadr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.